isabella232/SAFETAG/content/methods/data_assessment.md

   * What data does each staff member need to be able to access in order to do their job?
-output: |2

-    * A map of the staff's understanding of critical organizational data:
-        * what that data is,
-        * where it is stored,
-        * who has access,
-        * who needs access.
 operational_security: |2

     * Ensure that any physical notes/drawings are erased and destroyed once digitally recorded.